Homepage

 UK/Poland Season 2025 launched!

-Another year of the Poland-Romania and Romania-Poland Cultural Season 2024-2025 – the first ever cultural cooperation between these countries with such an outreach – begins.
-From classical music, through contemporary interpretations of traditions, performative arts, theatre, visual arts, photography, and design, to literature – intense months laden with events are awaiting the Polish and Romanian audiences.
+Poland-Romania and Romania-Poland Cultural Season 2024-2025 – the first ever such cultural cooperation between these countries offers variety of events: From classical music, through contemporary interpretations of traditions, performative arts, theatre, visual arts, photography, and design, to literature.

 News